 Clients trust Brian to manage litigation and other disputes in the court room and at the negotiating table, with an emphasis on balancing dispute resolution with business objectives.
 Brian litigates fiduciary and contract-breach actions, pursues payments from commercial payers, and responds to subpoenas and government investigations.
-He has navigated litigation involving high-stake contract disputes, complex federal and state regulatory schemes, reimbursement from commercial payers, class actions, and international arbitrations.
-Brian has extensive experience coordinating clients’ strategies in response to subpoenas, civil investigations, and civil actions stemming from the antitrust laws, contracts, the False Claims Act, and the Anti-Kickback Statute.
+He has navigated litigation involving claims by association members, high-stake contract disputes, complex federal and state regulatory schemes, reimbursement from commercial payers, class actions, and international arbitrations.
+Brian has extensive experience coordinating clients’ strategies in response to subpoenas, investigations, and civil actions stemming from antitrust allegations, contracts, and corporate law.

 - Serves as outside general counsel to trade associations, foundations, multiple-listing services (MLS), and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, employment matters, and risk management.

 - Manages vendor and partnership relationships by crafting and negotiating custom contracts that protect business interests.